 - A sunny location

-What is a seed potato?
+What is a seed potato and where do I find them?

 I usually spend a short shopping trip browsing seed potatoes at our local hardware store.
 I try to find seed potatoes in February because they are often sold out by early March.
 My advice is to GET ON IT FAST!
 Have an idea of which varieties you want, and then see what is available.
 As always, online shopping is always an option.
 Just remember to order early!
 I've learned with seed companies that the good stuff goes quick!